jupyter-server/enterprise_gateway/docs/source/config-options.md

   EG_SSH_PORT=22
     The port number used for ssh operations for installations choosing to configure the ssh server on a port other than the default 22.

+  EG_YARN_CERT_BUNDLE=<custom_truststore_path>
+    The path to a .pem or any other custom truststore used as a CA bundle in yarn-api-client.
 ```
 ### Environment variables that assist in troubleshooting
 The following environment variables may be useful for troubleshooting: